ludykraks/Gold/src/blog/order-amazon-ghana.md

 <p>Is there a product/s you have been searching for in Ghana but you cannot find?</p>
       <p>You really need to get that product but it's not on Jumia Ghana, Melcom Online
       or any of the online stores.
 Well, worry no more.
-AmazonGlobal comes to your rescue.</p>
+AmazonGlobal comes to your rescue.
+Amazon is available in Ghana.</p>
       <h2>Does Amazon deliver to Ghana?</h2>
       <p>Yes, Amazon delivers to Ghana.</p>